rjrivero/docker-cfssl/README.md

 Certification Authority server
 ==============================

-Certificate Authority server based on cfssl, including a few scripts to easy configuration of a two-level hierarchy of CAs (root and subordinates).
+Certificate Authority server based on cfssl, including a few scripts to ease configuration of a two-level hierarchy of CAs (root and subordinates).

 To build the container: